simianlabs/saltgopher/README.md

   * Same principle as SaltStack itself have
 * Aliases
 * Support for runners and wheels
-* Support for listing jobs and minions
+* Support for listing jobs
 * Slash commands
 * Channel listener
 * Auto deployments (GCP, Heroku, AWS ...)